Caliper Assessment [The Complete Guide]

 You will not personally receive a copy of the in-depth Caliper profile.
 It will be up to your potential employer to share any results with you.

-The Caliper Assessment also meets all of the requirements for the Equal Employment Opportunity Commission.
+The exam also meets all of the requirements for the Equal Employment Opportunity Commission.

 Dave Evangelisti